allanlaal/sunrise-calendar-feed/README.md

 ### longitude
 The longitude of your location, in degrees.

 ### title
-This sets what the calendar events title will be, you can use any of the below variables in any order:
+This sets what the calendar events title will be.
+You can use any of the below variables in any order:

+variable						| description
+:---------------				| :---------
+astronomical_twilight_begin		| Start of astronomical twilight
+nautical_twilight_begin			| Start of nautical twilight
+civil_twilight_begin			| Start of civil twilight
+sunrise							| Sunrise
+transit							| Noon
+sunset							| Sunset
-astronomical_twilight_begin		Start of astronomical twilight nautical_twilight_begin			Start of nautical twilight civil_twilight_begin			Start of civil twilight sunrise							Sunrise transit							Noon sunset							Sunset civil_twilight_end				End of civil twilight nautical_twilight_end			End of nautical twilight astronomical_twilight_end		End of astronomical twilight length							Length of time from Sunrise until Sunset
+civil_twilight_end				| End of civil twilight
+nautical_twilight_end			| End of nautical twilight
+astronomical_twilight_end		| End of astronomical twilight
+length							| Length of time from Sunrise until Sunset

 ### labels
 Normally these values are not prefixed with any text to conserve space, but you can change that by adding an URL parameter with the variable name prefixed with 'label_', for example: